visyon360/opentok-laravel/README.md

 ## OpenTok for Laravel
 --------------------------------------

-This is a laravel4 wrapper library forthe [OpenTok](http://tokbox.com/opentok/) SDK.
+This is a laravel5 wrapper library for the [OpenTok](http://tokbox.com/opentok/) SDK.
 OpenTok is a product by TokBox which utilizes WebRTC to enable peer to peer video, audio and messaging.

 Please note: this repository is in *NO WAY* associated with TokBox.

+## Important NOTE
+This is an *extremely unstable* version, I'm just poking around and learning how does Composer integrate with Laravel in order to integrate this into laravel5.

+## Known Issues:
+ * Uninstalling via ```composer remove``` gives an error.
+ * No ```post-install-cmd``` commands in order to autopublish config file on install seems to work :(

 ## Composer Require
-Currently only dev-master but is only a wrapper really...
+From command line in your project's root:

-    "tomcorbett/opentok-laravel": "dev-master"
+    composer require "tomcorbett/opentok-laravel": "dev-l5-adaptation"

+##Adding the Provider and the facade in your app.php

+    'providers' => [
+        // ...
+Whatever you have before

+        Tomcorbett\OpentokLaravel\OpentokLaravelServiceProvider::class,
+     ]

+     'aliases' => [
+        // ...
+Whatever you have before

+        'OpentokApi' => Tomcorbett\OpentokLaravel\Facades\OpentokApi::class
+     ]

 ### Publishing The Configuration
 Publish the configurations for this package in order to change them to your liking:

-    php artisan config:publish tomcorbett/opentok-laravel
+    php artisan vendor:publish

 ### Setting up your Configuration
 Get your api\_key and api\_secret from your OpenTok account and replace the placeholders in your config file: